oiwjewe/network-security-detector/content/usage.md

 - [Add-data](add-data.sh)<br>
 - [Remove-data](remove-data.sh)<br>

-An interesting ideia would be setup a daemon to run the network-security-detector 24/7
+An interesting ideia would be setup a daemon to run the network-security-detector tool 24/7